You want to begin memorizing Scripture verses. But what do you do? How does it work? What are the steps? Here are a whole lot of practical pointers:

 If you were to make a Scripture Memory cards, if you write them out by hand, you’ve written the verse once.

-Note that it is marked it up.
+Marked it up.
 Feel free to highlight and scribble notes on your Scripture Memory cards.

 The Holy Spirit will likely give you all sorts of insights as you memorize, and they’re worth remembering.
 If you write your highlights and notes into your cards, you’ll come to associate those insights with that card.
 They’ll stick with you, even years and decades later.